 - Quotes from your subject capture information & emotion

-- Your video also includes well relevant contextual; facts and information from credible sources delivered via text overlays.
+- Your video also includes well-sourced relevant contextual; facts and information from credible sources delivered via text overlays.
 The Text overlays are a different style than the subtitles.
 The text overlays should deliver clear concise information and be on screen for long enough to read.

 - The video has a beginning, a middle and end.